gohanko/asanitize/docs/README.md

 # asanitize
-A simple commandline tool to bulk delete messages/posts from your social media account.
+A simple commandline tool to bulk delete messages/posts from your social media accounts.
 Please beware that using this tool on some services such as Discord is against their TOS and you might get banned.

 ## Installation (not available yet, under work)
 `asanitize` is supported on Python 3.6+.
 The recommended way to install `asanitize` is via [pip](https://pypi.org/project/pip/)